In football there are two main types of blocking schemes. These two are Zone Schemes and Gap Schemes.

 The Set and Punch Drill is a great tool to get offensive linemen efficient practice on their pass protection.
 The drill is designed to work on the footwork, punch and finish of the pass sets.

 The Counter Play is one of the most universal schemes in football.
-The Counter blocking scheme allows the defense to use gap blocking and misdirection to create a vertical seam in the defense.
+The Counter blocking scheme allows the offense to use gap blocking and misdirection to create a vertical seam in the defense.

 The A Gap Power Blocking Scheme is one of the most used run schemes in football.
 It allows the offense to get a double team at the point of attack while also bringing a Guard from the backside to lead up on the playside blocker.